+A. Applicability

-- A. Applicability - 1.
-Where the provisions of Sections 240-24.1.1 through 240-24.1.13 conflict with those found elsewhere in the Barnstable Zoning Ordinance, the provisions of this Section shall apply. - 2.
+- 1. Where the provisions of Sections 240-24.1.1 through 240-24.1.13 conflict with those found elsewhere in the Barnstable Zoning Ordinance, the provisions of this Section shall apply. - 2.
 The provisions of the Barnstable Zoning Ordinance § 240-6.C (3) shall not apply within the Downtown Hyannis Zoning Districts. - B. Development Review - 1.
 The Planning Board is the Special Permit Granting Authority (SPGA) for all development within the Downtown Hyannis Zoning Districts. - 2.
-Development within the Downtown Hyannis Zoning Districts, excluding single-family residences, must comply with Article IX, §240-103, site development standards, and the Design and Infrastructure Plan. - (a) The Planning Board shall establish a Design and Infrastructure Plan (DIP) which shall be adopted after a public hearing. - 3.
-The use of land or occupancy of floor space is permitted as specified by §240-24.1.5.B Use Provisions. - C. Compliance - 1.
-Any modification to an existing structure that results in greater conformance to this Ordinance is permitted. - 2.
-Any modification to an existing structure that increases an existing nonconformity or creates a new nonconformity is prohibited.
+Development within the Downtown Hyannis Zoning Districts, excluding single-family residences, must comply with Article IX, §240-103, site development standards, and the Design and Infrastructure Plan. - (a) The Planning Board shall establish a Design and Infrastructure Plan (DIP) which shall be adopted after a public hearing. - (b) In conjunction with the Formal Site Plan Review required by Article IX Site Plan Review, Development and Modification that meets or exceeds the thresholds established in Subsection (i) below in the Downtown Hyannis Zoning Districts shall be reviewed by the Building Commissioner or his designee at a public meeting at which public comment shall be allowed, with notice of such meeting to be provided in accordance with the notice requirements of sections 18-25 of M.G.L. c.
+30A, the Massachusetts Open Meeting Law;